Celetná 17, Prague 1

 Our publishing work focuses on theatre photography, costumes, and stage designs.
-In a publishing series called Important Figures in Czech Scenography we showcase the work of costume and scenic designers who have shaped the aesthetics of the theatre in past years, but whose work has not yet received more in-depth attention.
+In a publishing series called Personalities of Czech Scenography we showcase the work of costume and scenic designers who have shaped the aesthetics of the theatre in past years, but whose work has not yet received more in-depth attention.
 Each publication is a valuable resource for research in theatre and scenography.

 Our department organises small- and large-scale exhibitions in the Czech Republic and abroad.
 Scenographic artefacts, posters, and theatre photographs form the content of these exhibitions.
 Some of the most important exhibitions we have organised so far include: Transformations – Theatre Artists at the Turn of the Millennium (Proměny – Divadelní výtvarnice na přelomu tisíciletí), held at the Critics Gallery in Prague in 2008 and at the Moravian Museum in Brno in 2008; Breaking through Space – Mapping the Boundaries of Theatre Design (Prolomit prostor – Mapování hranic divadelního designu), held at the Gallery of the National Library of Technology in Prague in 2009; Jaroslav Krejčí – On What Would Have Been His 80th Birthday (Jaroslav Krejčí – nedožitých 80 let), held at the New Town Hall in Prague in 2009; and Alfréd Radok 100 – A Director’s Story (1914–1976) (Alfréd Radok 100 – Příběh režiséra, 1914–1976), held at the Trade Fair Palace in Prague in 2014.